Override-6/Linkit/README.md

 * Customizable / Configurable packet persistence.
 ### Local
 Most of local features are a non negligeable help for writing and maintaining your network developement.
-* Resource handling (Attach a representation for a Folder or a File, Access to resources of a distant machine).
+* Resource handling (Attach a representation for a Folder or a File, Access to resources of a distant machine, checksums).
 * ForkJoinPool-like thread system + Using Scala Futures for thread tasks.
 * Simple Class Source generation (using ClassBlueprints) and language Compilator management in order to quickly create classes at runtime.
 * ClassMapping (Mainly used for Packet Persistence) Simply assignates a class name to its name hashcode code.